olopezr/apic-pot/Event-EndPoint/lab1/ReadMe.md

 **Important**: <br>
 The BOOTSTRAP_HOST url, and bootstrap.p12 will be used in kafka-console-consumer.sh program. <br>
-The $BOOTSTRAP_HOST url, and bootstrap.jks will be used in java client application. <br>
+The BOOTSTRAP_HOST url, and bootstrap.jks will be used in java client application. <br>
 <br>